cept73/digiid-php/README.md

 Installation
 ============
-* Download from https://github.com/phpecc/phpecc/tree/366c0d1d00cdf95b0511d34797c116d9be48410e into phpecc directory
-* Create a MySQL database, import struct.sql into it.
-* Configure database information and server url in config.php
+* Create a MySQL database, specify database settings in config.php
+* Open web site and needed data will be imported automatically

 Notes